 Keep Pennsylvania Beautiful, in coordination with DEP and PennDOT, hosted the first Pennsylvania Litter Summit on November 14, 2019, in Harrisburg.
 Over 120 state and local government, community, and business leaders discussed the impacts of litter and illegal dumping in Pennsylvania and shared their views on what should be done to end it.

 Phase 2: Develop an Action Plan

-In developing the plan, the workgroup will consult Keep America Beautiful’s approach to reducing littering, which is based on social psychologist Wes Schulz’s nationally recognized model of behavior change.
+The litter action plan will be informed by Keep America Beautiful’s approach to littering prevention, which is based on social psychologist Wes Schulz’s nationally recognized model of behavior change:

 Phase 3: Launch the Action Plan

 Pennsylvania state agencies will commit to carrying out the littering action plan statewide.

 After the action plan is underway, we’ll review the state’s progress toward reducing littering.